|Oahu K-12 Schools|

 Because Stark is also a composer, he can arrange the music depending on the skill level of a group.
 “More advanced groups sometimes request certain pieces or styles or composers and I try and always honor their requests,” he says.
 “Certainly with band you can transcribe music, but it’s nice also to play a piece by Mozart or Haydn the way the composer intended it.”

-In ninth through 12th grade, Honolulu Waldorf adds the option for students to participate in Hawaiian ensemble, where students can play guitar, ʻukulele and traditional instruments like the ipu to accompany classmates who are dancing in the school’s hulu program.
+In ninth through 12th grade, Honolulu Waldorf adds the option for students to participate in Hawaiian ensemble, where students can play guitar, ‘ukulele and traditional instruments like the ipu to accompany classmates who are dancing in the school’s hula program.
 They can also enter into a full orchestra program.
-As with cohorts in other levels, the high school ensemble varies in composition, skill level and focus.

 The flexibility of the class structure and the instructors themselves is evident at each level of musicianship.
 “This past year, for sixth grade, we had a particularly small class,” adds Stark.
 “So we decided to do a piece that the students wrote together.
 I wrote the beginning and ending of the piece, but the whole middle of the piece was individual solos for each student.
 We took letters from their name that correspond to musical notes and they wrote a melody out of that.
 It’s something Bach did at the very end of his life—that’s where I got the idea.”